serinryu/secondbrain/docs/Spring/SpringCore.md

 **How it works**

-1. Create the Spring container
+1. 📦 Create Spring Container
-2. Configure the Beans in Spring container
+2. 🫘 Create(Configure) Beans in Spring container
-3. Now, Spring container finds the object and connect the dependent relationship(inject the dependency).
+3. 💉 Inject the dependency

-### (1) Configure Beans by using @Bean
+### (1.a) 🫘 Configure Beans by using @Bean

 The class annotated with `@Configuration` used by Spring Containers as a source of bean definitions.
 Therefore, this Config file is like Spring Container.
 Also, `@Bean` means that the method is a Spring Bean to be managed by Spring Container.